joli-ai/joli-ai/about.md

 				<header class="major">
 					<h3>Siddharth Ravi (Co-Founder)</h3>
 				</header>
 				<p>Siddharth is a machine learning expert, who has researched fair and transparent machine learning models in academia, and has also created machine learning products for companies that have been deployed in multiple countries across the globe.
-When he's not busy behind a screen, he can be found cruising on his longboard or in front of a book trying to mug up obscure trivia.</p>
+When he's not busy behind a screen, he can be found cruising on his longboard or in front of a book trying to mug up obscure bits of trivia.</p>
 				<!-- <ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>
 				</ul> -->